 Like other disasters, war serves no other purpose than its own.
 It just exudes dire consequences unforeseen.
 The only predictable output of warfare is even more lethal weapon technologies.

 Wars are never short; warfare is perpetual.
 Some wars have been shortened by stagey statecraft: Desert Storm, Panama and Grenada, for example.
 This homicide interruptus just decreases their decisiveness.
 Long wars are trivially conclusive; short wars, even less so.

 Weapon mythology ennobles wars no more noble than latrine buckets on death row.

 Somehow, war is credited with breakthroughs in literacy, freedom, social harmony, equality and other social benefits that elites have to cough up sooner or later ― if only with the utmost reluctance.
 Even though, in the long run, they benefit the most from this exchange.
 Somehow, wars constitute the most acceptable form of male bonding; they turn boys into men.
 Plus those mentally and physically torn apart by war become voiceless and invisible as if by magic.

 Haven’t we heard these weapon myths a thousand times?
 Memorized them hypnotically and recited them to each other for a hundred generations?
 No longer would we offer up so many sinister thoughts, texts, dramas and outcomes on the altar of weapon mentality.
-Instead, we could dedicate the Virtual Agora to peace mentality and saturate the collective superconscience with its myths.
-Anyone who’d been paying attention would adopt this unfettered point of view and use it to improve the common lot.
+Instead, we could dedicate the Virtual Agora to peace mentality and saturate the collective superconscience with peaceful myths.
+Anyone who’d been paying attention could adopt this unfettered point of view and use it to improve the common lot.

 We should emulate the wisdom of primal shamans.
 They consigned survivors of combat to elaborate rituals of social withdrawal and purification.
 No-one could rejoin the peaceful community until he had completed these ceremonies.
 In the modern world, we ignore this subliminal venom.
-Unacknowledged, it curdles veterans’ psyches, turns them into walking dead: the last casualties of long forgotten wars.
+Unacknowledged, it curdles veterans’ psyches, turns them into walking dead: the last casualties of wars long forgotten.